exercism/go/concepts/conditionals-if/about.md

 }
 ```

-If statements can also include a short initialization statement that can be used to initialize one or more variables for the if statement.
+An `if` statement can also include a short initialization statement.
-For example:
+This is commonly used to check an error immediately after a call:

 ```go
 num := 7